Second alarm raised over fire in Penrose paint and panel business

 The building was well ablaze on arrival and the response effort was elevated to a second alarm, the FENZ spokesman said.

-Initally, the response effort was focused on protecting surrounding buildings, he said.
+Initially, the response effort was focused on protecting surrounding buildings, he said.

 "Once they got it under control a bit, they went into an internal offensive mode."